Vision Therapy for Visual Processing Difficulties

 If a child struggles in this area, they will likely get overwhelmed by a page with a lot of words.
 This ability to distinguish an object from its background helps with reading skills.

 A vision therapy treatment program can enhance visual-motor integration, visual memory, processing speed and more in order to improve a child’s visual processing skills and, in turn, help them to progress in the classroom and beyond.

 If you suspect your child has a visual processing disorder, it may be time to have your child’s vision evaluated.
-Call West Orange Family Eyecare in West Orange to schedule an appointment today.
+Call West Orange Family Eyecare and Old Bridge Eyecare in West Orange to schedule an appointment today.

-West Orange Family Eyecare serves patients in Montclair, Livingston, Newark, Bloomfield and throughout New Jersey.
+West Orange Family Eyecare and Old Bridge Eyecare serves patients in Montclair, Livingston, Newark, Bloomfield and throughout New Jersey.